France divided over prostitution crackdown

 Legislation in France currently lies somewhere between laws in the Netherlands and Germany, where registered sex workers pay taxes and receive health benefits, and Sweden, where clients are already targeted.

-Feminists and others are worried that opening the country to legalized prostitution turned Germany into "the whorehouse of Europe" with tourists and sex workers flocking there.
+Feminists and others are worried that opening the country to legalised prostitution turned Germany into "the whorehouse of Europe" with tourists and sex workers flocking there.

 "It's become socially acceptable to talk about visits to the brothel.
 It's all got out of control.
 We've become a paradise for women trafficking," activist Alice Schwarzer said.